Hands On Experiences

-Engineers develop the cutting edge technology and create new knowledge of tomorrow.
+Engineers develop the cutting edge technology of tomorrow.

 Our faculty and their research are some of the many reasons to choose the Viterbi School for the pursuit of your engineering degree.
 We are consistently among the top universities for the number of faculty members who have been elected to the National Academy of Engineering, and many of our faculty have also won other prestigious awards.
 As a Viterbi undergraduate, you can participate in research that addresses many of tomorrow’s problems.
 Leading areas of research at USC include biomimetic microelectronic systems, alternative energy, laser and lightwave technologies, biotechnology, structural safety, software engineering, robotics, nanostructures, extreme events, transportation systems, and many more!

 There are many ways to get involved in faculty projects and research.
 The university offers several programs and awards for research funding and placement, and Viterbi offers our own ways for students to get involved as well.
 In addition to Viterbi’s formal and selective programs, many students get involved in research through participating in competition and design teams,volunteering in faculty labs, and taking Directed Research.
 Here are just a few examples of projects students are currently working on in research here.

 Dr. Finley's research group constructs detailed molecular-level mathematical models of biological systems that are related to human diseases, focusing on cancer.
 She also directs the Computational Systems Biology Laboratory.

 Dr. Paul Ronney is a trained astronaut and mechanical engineer.
 His research focuses on flame ignition by transient plasma discharges, bioengineering, and more, and one of his experiments, a study of premixed-gas flames at low gravity, flew on three Space Shuttle missions.